MPAS-Dev/MPAS-Tools/conda_package/docs/seaice/partition.rst

 `60-km mesh file <https://web.lcrc.anl.gov/public/e3sm/mpas_standalonedata/mpas-seaice/partition/seaice_QU60km_polar.nc>`_
 and the corresponding
 `presence file <https://web.lcrc.anl.gov/public/e3sm/mpas_standalonedata/mpas-seaice/partition/icePresent_QU60km_polar.nc>`_.
 The presence file will be regridded to the given output MPAS-Seaice mesh.
+Here the ice presence was determined as any cell in the mesh to have had ice present at any time during a 50 year MPAS-Seaice standalone simulation with the above 60-km mesh file.
 The output directory is often the current directory.

 After this preprocessing has finished, the ``create_seaice_partitions`` tool